 - Don’t put too much money into savings past the amounts you need for the first two steps.
 You should diversify further money, invest it, and pay down debt.

 When people state that you need a specific amount in your emergency fund, they usually don’t know what they are talking about because everyone’s situation is different.

 Building an emergency fund should be your first financial priority (followed quickly by addressing your debt), on the way to financial preparedness.

 Kill Your Debt

 80% of Americans have unwanted debt.

 I’ve been in a large hole of debt myself and can tell you that it’s no fun.
-Debt can effect many parts of your life past just your finances.
+Debt can affect many parts of your life past just your finances.
 The helpless feeling it causes can worsen relationships, draw out addictions, and fuel bad decisions.

 There are a few camps that give out two types of advice on debt: keep ‘good debt’ that is low interest, or get rid of all debt.
-The real answer to which you should follow depends on you.
-If you have low risk to lose your income, are a homeowner, and are financially savvy… it may pay off to keep ‘good debt’.
+The real answer which you should follow depends on you.
+If you have a low risk to lose your income, are a homeowner, and are financially savvy… it may pay off to keep ‘good debt’.
 For most people, getting rid of all debt as quickly as possible is the best way forward.

-Credit cards, payday loans, high interest car loans, and student debt are usually higher interest than an average investment return, and usually fall under ‘bad debt.’
+Credit cards, payday loans, high-interest car loans, and student debt are usually higher interest than an average investment return, and usually fall under ‘bad debt.’